L&I Settlement Calculator

 Do I Need A Lawyer To Maximize My Claim?

-After years of litigating third party cases, we’ve recovered millions for our clients in situations where they were hurt while delivering packages, tripped over ill-placed parcels in a doorway, were involved in an auto collision, or were hurt by a faulty safety strap, platform, or rigging.
+After years of helping injured workers, we’ve recovered millions for our clients in situations where they were hurt during a delivery, tripped over ill-placed parcels in a doorway, involved in an auto collision while on the clock, or hurt by a faulty safety strap, platform, or rigging.

-To maximize your total award for all of your claims, we highly recommend hiring the same firm.
-Our team of attorneys is experienced in litigating injury law claims, employment claims and L&I claims and we understand how to leverage each claim in state (or federal) court and before the Board of Industrial Insurance Appeals in order to maximize the value of all of your claims.
+We highly recommend hiring the same law firm to maximize your total award for all of your claims.
+Our team of attorneys is experienced in litigating injury law claims, employment violations, and L&I claims.
+We understand how to leverage each claim in state (or federal) court and before the Board of Industrial Insurance Appeals in order to maximize the value of all of your claims.

-If you have been injured in the workplace and wondering how much your L&I claim is worth, you have nothing to lose by seeking the advice of attorneys who understand what it takes to maximize recoveries and who will tell you what you need to hear, rather thanwhat you may want to hear.
-If you’re facing this difficult situation, contact our firm today to schedule an initial consultation and discover your options
+If you have been injured in the workplace and want to know how much your L&I claim is worth, you have nothing to lose by calling us.
+We know it can be scary and overwhelming when you’re injured and unable to work with bills to pay.
+If you’re facing this difficult situation, contact our firm today to speak with our legal team to find out if you have a case and discover your options.